-Every year the Japanese travel over 260 billion kilometers using trains.
-Meanwhile, Americans travel just 10 billion miles a year, even though they have a larger population and country.
-In this article we will see some curiosities about trains in Japan.
+Every year, the Japanese travel more than 260 billion kilometers using trains.
+Meanwhile, Americans travel only 10 billion kilometers per year, despite having a larger population and country.
+In this article, we will see some curiosities about trains in Japan.

-Japan has over 20,000 km of railway lines, the train is the easiest way to get around Japan.
-Trains transformed Japanese culture in many ways and also dramatically improved the quality of life in Japan.
+Japan has more than 20,000 km of railway lines; the train is the easiest way to get around Japan.
+Trains have transformed Japanese culture in many ways and have also dramatically improved the quality of life in Japan.

 Did you know?
-There are stamps to collect in Japan's train stations.
-Click to find out more...
+At train stations in Japan, there are stamps to collect.
+Click to learn more…

 Benefits of using trains in Japan